richelbilderbeek/correct_cpp/doc/activate.md

 ![Your Travis CI account](pics/travis_ci_accounts_sync_accented.png)

- * Activate your accounts by clicking the slider to the right.
-In the example above, 'AminoAcidFighter' is activated, where 'Android' is not
+ * Activate your accounts by clicking the slider to the right